Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 ::

- # sudo xbutil configure --device 0000:b3:00.1 --p2p enable
+ # sudo xrt-smi configure --device 0000:b3:00.1 --p2p enable

 When trying to enable p2p, it is possible that the Pcie Bar increase cannot happen without an warm reboot.
 In those situation when trying to enable the P2P, you will see a message for warm reboot request.
-You can also verify this through ``xbutil examine`` that would show P2P status is ``no iomem``
+You can also verify this through ``xrt-smi examine`` that would show P2P status is ``no iomem``

 Disable P2P